-The division offers technical assistance to individuals, service organizations, non-profit groups and communities.
-We also provide Urban & Community Forestry (U&CF) assistance for establishing tree boards, development of tree ordinances, organization of street tree inventories, organization of tree planting projects and advice on the proper care of trees.
+The division offers technical assistance to individuals, service organizations, non-profit groups, and communities.
+We also provide Urban & Community Forestry (U&CF) assistance for establishing tree boards, development of tree ordinances, organization of street tree inventories, organization of tree planting projects, and advice on the proper care of trees.
 We help identify and control insect or disease problems.
 We can also provide assistance in grant preparation and administration.

 Community Forest Initiative

 The Community Forest Initiative focuses on providing the services of tree care professionals to South Dakota communities.
-By entering onto an agreement with the division, jparticipaing communities will gain the services of one of our urban foresters, all of whom are also International Society of Arboriculture (ISA) Certified Arborists.
+By entering into an agreement with the division, participaing communities will gain the services of one of our urban foresters, all of whom are also International Society of Arboriculture (ISA) Certified Arborists.
 These services are provided at no cost to the community.
 Division staff will work with city staff to determine management objectives and to develop the tools and information necessary to accomplish those goals.

 Comprehensive Challenge Grant

 The Resource Conservation & Forestry Division created the Comprehensive Challenge Grant to distribute a portion of the Urban and Community Forestry Program funds from the US Forest Service to communities within South Dakota.
 Through this program, communities are awarded grants to help with a specific forestry problem, along with promoting community forests and their importance.
 The grant must be matched by the community or organization that receives the award.
-The communities in South Dakota are challenged to increase their commitment to their community trees and achieve a higher effort in conservation.
+Communities in South Dakota are challenged to increase their commitment to community trees and achieve a higher effort in conservation.